richardschneider/isq/README.md

 # Rounding errors

 Rounding and precision errors are [notorious](http://modernweb.com/2014/02/17/what-every-javascript-developer-should-know-about-floating-points/) in Javascript.
 For example `0.3 - 0.1` produces `0.19999999999999998` and NOT `0.2`.
-ISQ can be [configured]() to use a 'big number' package that avoids these issues.
+ISQ can be [configured](isq.rtfd.io/en/latest/pluggable) to use a 'big number' package that avoids these issues.

     SI.config.Number = require('big.js');
     SI.Number(0.3).minus(SI.Number(0.1)) // 0.2

 # Uncertainty

+Uncertainity, or margin of error, describes the imperfect nature of a measurement.
+Typically, it is the standard deviation of actual measurements.
+Anytime a calculation is performed, *propagation of uncertainity* is also performed to determine the uncertainty of the result.

+    let a = SI.Number('1.2(2)'),   // 1.2±0.2
+        b = SI.Number('1.3(3)'),   // 1.3±0.3
+        length = a.plus(b);        // 2.5±0.4

+When comparing uncertain number, the uncertainity of both values is taken into consideration.
+Equality *Is the difference of the two values within the resulting uncertainty?*

 # License
 The [MIT license](LICENSE).